-Students are placed on academic warning when their cumulative GPAdrops below 2.0.
-Students placed on academic warning will be required toenroll in a free 12-week SDEV 0012 consisting of a 75-minute weekly class session and/or a weekly meeting with an academic coach.
-Students whoare absent from three SDEV 0012 class meetings will be dropped from allenrolled courses.
+Students on academic warning may remove their probationary status by increasing their GPA to a 2.0 or above within the following semester.
+Students placed on academic warning will be required to enroll in a 12-week SDEV 0012 consisting of a 75 minute weekly class session and a 15 minute weekly meeting with an academic coach.
+Students who are absent from three SDEV 0012 class meetings will be dropped from all enrolled courses.